 During the summer there are many events at Poble Espnyol.
 A calendar can be found on the website of Poble Espanyol.

-In Poble Espanyol are two discos, about 20 shops, 5 schools and 17 bars and cafes.
-It is therefore all kinds offered in Spanish village in Barcelona.
-The opening times of shops are in the summer, from 10-20:00 in the autumn and spring from 10-19:00 and in winter from 10-18:00.
+There are two discos, as well as about 20 shops, 5 schools and 17 bars and cafes.
+Therefore the Poble Espanyol has a lot to offer.
+The opening times of shops in the summer are from 10:00-20:00 in the autumn and spring from 10:00-19:00 and in the winter from 10:00-18:00.